GeekyAnts/nativebase-docs/docs/next/dark-mode.md

 }
 ```

-In the above example, the Heading component's color property will now respond to change in color, namely in light mode it will be red (red.300) colored and in dark mode it will blue (blue.300) colored.
+In the above example, the Heading component's color property will now respond to change in color, namely in light mode it will be red (red.300) colored and in dark mode it will be blue (blue.300) colored.

 ## 2. By using useColorModeValue